Find out more about the Cal Grant, Federal PELL Grant, AmeriCorps Grant, Foster Youth Options and more.

-CSAC will notify you by e-mail or mail if you are selected for a potential Cal Grant.
+CSAC will notify you by e-mail or mail if they select you for a potential Cal Grant.
 CSAC will use the e-mail or mailing address on your Free Application for Federal Student Aid (FAFSA).

-If your e-mail or mailing address changes, make sure you update this information on CSAC’s website for students.
-Also, you must update your information if you change schools.
-You can update this information on the same website.
+If your e-mail or mailing address changes, or if you change schools, update this information on CSAC’s website for students.

 High School Certification

-If CSAC requires you to report your high school graduation status, you can do it by filling out the High School Graduation Certification Form.
-Just follow the instructions on the form.
+Does CSAC need you to report your high school graduation status?
+Fill out the High School Graduation Certification Form.

 Cal Grant Funding